mMax92/mMax92/README.md

 - 👋 Hi, I’m @mMax92.
-- 👀 I’m interested in reading, hiking, running, gym
+- 👀 I’m interested in programming, reading, hiking, running and gym.
 - 🌱 I’m currently learning Small Basic, HTML and JavaScript.
 - 💞️ I’m looking to collaborate on Front-End Junior/Trainee Developer position.
 - 📫 How to reach me: